 The JOLs have received \$40.1 million from the Released Tortfeasors.
 It was the JOLs' burden to establish that a portion of this amount should not be applied to reduce the verdict because it is attributable to injuries other than the inflated fees resulting from the overvaluation of PPVA's net asset value ("NAV").
 Instead of even attempting to meet their burden, the JOLs make a mockery of Section 15-108 by relying on unproven and inflated numbers for meritless claims that lack any connection to most Released Tortfeasors.
-For example, they offer no documents, testimony, or other evidence connecting the identified Second Scheme transactions to , whose combined overlapping settlements totaled \$22.4 million counting prejudgment interest-far exceeding the verdict, which, with prejudgment interest, is \$14.3-14.8 million, depending upon when interest begins to accrue.
-As for the other Released Tortfeasors- -they all faced liability for overvaluation damages, but some portion of their settlements may reasonably be allocated to injuries for which Bodner was not found liable.
-If the Court were to apply a portion of their settlements to the overlapping injury of inflated fees, in an amount proportional to the true value of the total claims against them, that would add almost \$9.1 million to the offset, taking it to over \$31.5 million.
+For example, they offer no documents, testimony, or other evidence connecting the identified Second Scheme transactions to , whose combined settlements totaled \$24.4 million counting prejudgment interest-far exceeding the verdict, which, with prejudgment interest, is \$14.3-14.8 million, depending upon when interest begins to accrue.

+-they all faced liability for overvaluation damages, but some portion of their settlements may reasonably be allocated to injuries for which Bodner was not found liable.
+If the Court were to apply a portion of their settlements to the overlapping injury of inflated fees, in an amount proportional to the true value of the total claims against them, that would add more than \$7.3 million to the offset, taking it to over \$31.7 million.